|Born||in Tarrytown, New York, USA|

 Mini Bio (1)

-Williams was born in Millwood, New York, to Helen L. (Tinch) and Milton Augustine Williams, Jr., both music teachers.
+Vanessa Lynn Williams was born in Millwood, New York, to Helen L. (Tinch) and Milton Augustine Williams, Jr., both music teachers.
 Vanessa and her brother grew up in suburban New York in comfortable surroundings.
 Vanessa sang and danced in school productions and signed her high school yearbook with a promise to "see you on Broadway".
 After winning a performing scholarship to Syracuse University, she left school and tried to make it in New York show business.
 She began entering beauty contests in 1984, eventually winning Miss New York and then becoming the first African-American Miss America.
 During her reign, some nude girl-girl photos, taken while she was in New York, surfaced in Penthouse magazine.
 Although the photos were taken before her beauty contest victories, she was forced to resign her crown.
 Many predicted that her future in show business was over.
-She landed a recording contract and released several hit albums, including "The Comfort Zone" and "The Sweetest Days".
+She went on to land a recording contract and released several albums, including "The Comfort Zone" and "The Sweetest Days".

 Vanessa made her film debut in 1986 in Under the Gun (1988) and appeared in the films The Pick-up Artist (1987), Another You (1991) and Harley Davidson and the Marlboro Man (1991).
 She starred opposite Arnold Schwarzenegger in Eraser (1996), opposite Laurence Fishburne and Andy Garcia in Hoodlum (1997) and the box office hit, Soul Food (1997).
 She also starred in Dance with Me (1998), Light It Up (1999), Shaft (2000), opposite Samuel L. Jackson and Johnson Family Vacation (2004).
 She starred recently in the independent features, My Brother (2006) and And Then Came Love (2007) (aka "Somebody Like You").
 On television, Vanessa starred in such movies and mini-series as Stompin' at the Savoy (1992), The Kid Who Loved Christmas (1990), The Jacksons: An American Dream (1992), ABC's revival of Bye Bye Birdie (1995), Nothing Lasts Forever (1995), The Odyssey (1997), Don Quixote (2000) and Keep the Faith, Baby (2002), and she executive-produced and starred in Lifetime's The Courage to Love (2000) for Lifetime and the VH1 Original Movie, A Diva's Christmas Carol (2000).